timschott/interview-prep/ds/ml-conceptual.md

   * `exp(coef(my_log_model))`
 * R code for logistic regression:
 * `logistic_model <- glm(counts ~ outcome + treatment, family = "binomial")`
+* the assumptions for logistic are different than for linear
+  * does not require a linear relationship bt dep. and indep
+  * the residuals do not need to be normally distributed
+  * it *does* assume that our observations are independent of one another
+  * requires a larger sample size than logistic

 #### KNN